 The Early Poems

 Blunden started writing poetry at school.
-His first poem was published in the school magazine The Blue.
-It was February 1913.
+His first poem was published in the school magazine The Blue in February 1913.
 By October 1914 he had 44 poems to his name and he took them to a private printer – Mr. Price of Horsham, Sussex.
 100 copies were printed at sixpence each.

 We shuddered on the blotched and wrinkled down,